-Subsection (a) forbids the notary

-from misrepresenting notarial authority.
+Subsection (a) forbids the notary from misrepresenting notarial authority.
 (See, e.g., GA.
 CODE ANN. § 45-17-8.2(a); MICH.
 COMP.
-LAWS § 55.291(3); and S.C.
-CODE ANN. § 26-1-90(K).
-See also WASH.
-REV. CODE ANN. § 42.45.230(5).)
-Immigration and other legal matters are of particular concern here because in civil law jurisdictions the attorney-like notario publico may be authorized to deal with these issues.
-To prevent public confusion and thwart unscrupulous notaries from attracting business for unauthorized acts, the Act mandates that notaries do not misrepresent the powers associated with the notary public office.
+LAWS § 55.291(3); and notaries do not misrepresent the powers associated with the notary public office.
 Nothing in the Subsection prohibits an attorney-notary from claiming powers afforded by a license to practice law.
 The specific misrepresentation of using the notary public's title translated into a foreign language is dealt separately under Subsection (c).